Mihaicv/Team-Team_Delivery-BackEnd/README.md

 <img  src="images/poza16.jpg" width="350">
 </p>

-Team-Team_Delivery is an application witch delivery food.
-The application is made in React, Java, CSS, SpringBoot.
+Team-Team_Delivery is an application witch is used in the online food delivery.

 <p align="center">
 <img src="images/poza10.jpg" width="350">